 Call a Coral Gables Spine Accident Lawyer Today

 At Werner, Hoffman, Greig & Garcia, our neck and back injury lawyers help people in Coral Gables stand up for their rights after serious injuries, even when standing isn’t physically possible.
-We take your recovery seriously, and we treat your case like it matters—because it does.
+Individuals who suffer from spinal cord injuries can seek compensation for their suffering and losses.
+Our law firm will take your recovery seriously, and we treat your case like it matters—because it does.

-Let’s talk about what happened and how we can help.
+Let’s talk about what happened and how our spinal cord injury attorneys in Coral Gables can help.
 No pressure.
 Just real guidance from a team that’s ready to listen.
-Contact us online today or call us at 305-845-4470.
+Contact us online today or call us at 561-320-8285.